eddelbuettel/r2u/docs/mkdmt-src/src/index.md

     [scoring](https://bioconductor.org/packages/stats/bioc/bioc_pkg_scores.tab) BioConductor
     packages (also covering _e.g._ all BioConductor packages in the Debian and Ubuntu distributions)

-This currently results in 25706, 27032, 30085 binary packages from CRAN in "focal", "jammy", and "noble", respectively, and 431, 526, and 620 BioConductor packages, respectively, from the 3.22 (noble, jammy) and 3.21 (focal) releases.
+This currently results in 25706, 27106, 30175 binary packages from CRAN in "focal", "jammy", and "noble", respectively.
+It also contains 431, 526, and 620 BioConductor packages, respectively, from their 3.22 (noble, jammy) and 3.21 (focal) releases.
 (See this [FAQ](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#why-does-it-have-more-packages-than-cran) about why this number is higher than CRAN, and variable between releases.)